lokeshkumar80/M.Tech_Thesis/README.md

 | 45% | Mild synergy | Neutral | Neutral | Neutral | Neutral |
 | 50% | Neutral | Neutral | Neutral | Neutral | Neutral |

-#### Cross-Model Synthesis (All 90 Combinations, Three Variants)
+#### Cross-Model Synthesis (All Six Variants, 180 Combinations)

-**The expanded 5-method × 6-sparsity grid confirms and sharpens the original three-method finding, rather than overturning it:**
+**The tiny/base-scale data reveals a finding invisible in the original three-model study: a specific method (BnB FP4) becomes catastrophically fragile on a specific checkpoint (Tiny-EN-Dutta), at every sparsity level, not just at high sparsity.**

+- **Tiny-EN-Dutta's BnB FP4 is SEVERE compound at all six sparsity levels without exception** (+48.47 to +429.80, worst single result across the entire 180-combination study).
+This is a sharp reversal from the pruning-alone finding (Week 11-14), where Wanda pruning *rescued* Dutta's checkpoint relative to Tiny-EN-ours - adding BnB FP4 quantization on top of that same Wanda pruning eliminates the rescue entirely and produces the single worst outcome in this whole study.
+Tiny-EN-ours's own BnB FP4 only turns SEVERE at the top two sparsity levels (45%, 50%); Base-EN-ours's only at 50%.
+Dutta's checkpoint is uniquely fragile to this specific method across its *entire* tested range, not just at high sparsity like the other two.
-- **FP4 naive is the only method that compounds consistently at every sparsity level, on every model.** On Small-EN, FP4 is classified "Moderate compound" at all six sparsity levels without exception - the only method/model combination with zero synergy or neutral cells anywhere in its row.
-Small-multilingual and Medium-EN show FP4 compounding emerge later (45%+ and not at all within 50% for Medium-EN, respectively), but never synergy for FP4 on any of the three models.
+- **FP4 naive compounds at every sparsity on four of six models** (Tiny-EN-ours, Tiny-EN-Dutta, Base-EN-ours, Small-EN) - only Small-multilingual and Medium-EN show any non-compounding FP4 results at all (10 of 36 total FP4 combinations across the study, all from these two models, all at low-to-moderate sparsity before compounding emerges later).
-- **INT8 naive is the most reliably neutral-to-synergistic method across the entire grid.** Across all 90 combinations, INT8 never once lands in "Moderate compound" or worse - the closest it comes is Small-multilingual at 20% (+0.18, still Neutral).
-This extends the already-established 8-bit-is-safest pattern (Rule 7) directly into the combined pruning+quantization regime.
-- **Medium-EN is the most forgiving model overall**: not a single "Moderate compound" cell appears anywhere in its 5×6 classified pivot - every method at every sparsity is Neutral or Mild synergy.
-Small-EN, by contrast, has FP4 compounding at all six sparsities and shows the widest spread between best (BnB NF4 at 30%, -0.49) and worst (FP4 at 50%, +5.44) methods.
-- **BnB FP4 and BnB NF4 behave similarly to each other but not identically** - both mostly Neutral-to-Mild-synergy, with BnB FP4 showing more sparsity-dependent drift toward compounding at higher sparsity on Small-multilingual specifically (50%: BnB FP4 +2.42/Moderate compound vs BnB NF4 +0.95/Neutral) - a real, if modest, divergence between the two BnB grids worth noting given they share the same true-4-bit-packing storage profile.
-- **The tied-embedding orphaning pattern (Week 8-10's `TiedBroken` finding) is confirmed to extend to INT8 naive as well**, not just FP8/FP4 naive - every INT8 row in this dataset shows `TiedBroken=True`, while both BnB methods show `TiedBroken=False` throughout, consistent with the architectural explanation (module-replacement quantization orphans Whisper's tied embedding; BnB's loading-time integration does not) applying uniformly across every naive/pct method tested so far, regardless of bit-width.
-- **50% sparsity (the newly added point) does not introduce any qualitatively new behavior** - it continues each model's and method's existing trend rather than revealing a new cliff or regime change within this combined pruning+quantization setting, in contrast to how 50% sparsity was often *inside or past* the cliff edge for pruning alone (Week 11-14).

-**Pending:** the same 5-method × 6-sparsity sweep for Tiny-EN-ours, Tiny-EN-Dutta, and Base-EN-ours (Phase 2, in progress) - once complete, this synthesis will extend to the full six-variant picture, mirroring how Weeks 8-10 and 11-14 each grew from a three-variant to a six-variant analysis.
+- **INT8 naive never compounds on any of the six models, at any sparsity level tested** - the only method with a perfect record across the full 180-combination study.
+This extends the three-model finding cleanly to the smaller-capacity checkpoints as well, reinforcing INT8 as the most broadly reliable compression choice found anywhere in this research.
+- **Tiny-EN-Dutta's FP4 naive reaches +297.87 already at 10% sparsity** - the mildest sparsity tested - confirming this checkpoint's fragility to fixed 4-bit grids (already established under quantization alone in Week 8-10, and under magnitude pruning alone in Week 11-14) persists essentially unchanged when combined with even light pruning, rather than being something pruning either causes or masks.
+- **The training-recipe divergence between the two tiny.en checkpoints, previously shown to reverse direction between magnitude pruning (Dutta far worse) and Wanda pruning alone (Dutta comparable-to-better), resolves toward "Dutta is more fragile" once quantization is added on top of Wanda pruning** - BnB FP4 and FP4 naive are both dramatically worse on Dutta than on Tiny-EN-ours across nearly the whole sparsity range, suggesting the earlier Wanda-pruning rescue does not extend to the combined pruning+quantization setting for this checkpoint pair.

+**Now complete: all six variants, five methods, six sparsity levels (180 total combinations) across the entire Week 15 combined pruning+quantization study.**

 #### Size: Actual vs. Theoretical, and a Real Implementation Gap Worth Documenting